 I grew up on a small horse ranch on the south side of Kansas City, Missouri.
-I received a BFA in illustration and graphic design from the University of Missouri in Columbia in 1980.
-And in 1983 began designing and constructing pictorial quilts made from recycled fabric scraps and found items.
+I received a BFA in Illustration and Graphic Design from the University of Missouri in Columbia in 1980, with minors in biology and psychology due to my foray into pre-med.
+In 1983 I began designing and constructing pictorial quilts made from fabric scraps and found items.
 Then in 1993, I opened The Fiberactive Quilt Company.

-Combining my love for illustration and quilting, I have created a series of continuous line quilting designs entitled Earthlines, which I publish and sell.
+Combining my love for illustration and quilting, I have created a series of continuous line quilting designs entitled Earthlines, which is still being published and sold internationally.

 I have taught quilting techniques in shops and symposia all across the country.
 My designs and I have been featured in international quilting publications and I’ve appeared on television, both locally and nationally.
 Fiberactive’s organic products have been featured on the Today show, in magazines such as Natural Home, Textile Intelligence and QuiltMaker, Vogue Sewing, Better Homes and Gardens Decorating, Sew News and many more.

 I’m an artist turned businesswoman, and the standard business suit doesn’t fit me very well.
 My philosophy is Business Is Personal.
 I don’t think outside the box, in my thinking, there is no box.